alorence/django-modern-rpc/docs/misc/contributing.rst

    nox -s docs:serve

 .. important:: The requirements to build docs are not installed by default.
-Make sure you ran ``uv sync --group docs`` if you want to use them directy with ``uv run``.
+Make sure you ran :command:`uv sync --group docs` if you want to use them directy with :command:`uv run`.